 For the more adventurous who fears not heights, there are several short trails that challenge that fear with barely there trails along rock faces with only rungs for safety.
 The Beehive and Precipice Trail are standouts for getting the adrenaline pumping.

 And an impressive but quiet way to end the day is witnessing sunset at Bass Harbor Lighthouse.
 Acadia National Park stays with you long after you’ve left.
-And it won’t be long until you’re planning your return visit!
+And it won’t be long until you’re planning your return visit to this wonderful east coast park.

 Highlights – Sunrise at Cadillac Mountain, Jordan Lake, Bass Harbor Lighthouse, Carriage Trails